Career : 1934

 "Mr. N. Chandler and Mr. H. Clover, respectively secretary and delegate for the Carlton club, offered their services for a blood transfusion when it was announced that the club's wingman, Terry Ogden, was seriously ill.
 After a blood test, Mr. Chandler was accepted, and the transfusion took place.
 Ogden, who is suffering from pleurisy in both lungs, is in the hospital at Fairfield.
 It was said that he had improved yesterday."

-Terry had trained at Princes Park shortly before being rushed to hospital, and despite the best available treatment, he died only a few days later.
-Many years afterward, a family descendant uncovered a death certificate which stated that the player “died from osteomyelitis of the left scapula (shoulder blade) and septicaemia”.
+Terry had trained at Princes Park shortly before being rushed to hospital, and despite the best available treatment, he died only a few days later, on 2 March 1935.
+Among the pallbearers at his funeral were Dan Minogue, Mocha Johnson and Charlie Davey, Many years afterward, a family descendant uncovered a death certificate which stated that the player “died from osteomyelitis of the left scapula (shoulder blade) and septicaemia”.

 Had Terry been bumped hard, or fallen heavily at training – breaking his collar bone, and inviting infection?
 That possibly is the case, but it seems that now we will never know for sure.